Cray-HPE/canu/readme.md

 This command will remove previous configuration (BGP, Prefix Lists, Route Maps), then add prefix lists, create route maps, and update BGP neighbors, then write it all to the switch memory.

-The network and NCN data can be read from one of two sources, the SLS API, or using CSI.
+The network and NCN data can be read from one of two sources, the SLS API, or using any SLS File - including CSI-generated sls_input_file.json.

 To access SLS, a token must be passed in using the `--auth-token` flag.
 Tokens are typically stored in ~./config/cray/tokens/ Instead of passing in a token file, the environmental variable SLS_TOKEN can be used.

-To get the network data using CSI, pass in the CSI folder containing the sls_input_file.json file using the `--csi-folder` flag
+To get the network data using CSI, pass in the CSI folder containing the SLS JSON file using the `--sls-file` flag

-The sls_input_file.json file is generally stored in one of two places depending on how far the system is in the install process.
+The CSI SLS JSON file is generally stored in one of two places depending on how far the system is in the install process.

-- Early in the install process, when running off of the LiveCD the sls_input_file.json file is normally found in the the directory `/var/www/ephemeral/prep/SYSTEMNAME/`
+- Early in the install process, when running off of the LiveCD the CSI sls_input_file.json file is normally found in the the directory `/var/www/ephemeral/prep/SYSTEMNAME/`

-- Later in the install process, the sls_input_file.json file is generally in `/mnt/pitdata/prep/SYSTEMNAME/`
+- Later in the install process, the CSI sls_input_file.json file is generally in `/mnt/pitdata/prep/SYSTEMNAME/`

 To configure BGP run: `canu config bgp --ips 192.168.1.1,192.168.1.2 --username USERNAME --password PASSWORD`